-Given that there are existing processes for development and planning at provincial and municipal levels, the Department of Public Works and Infrastructure will support public bodies to mainstream job creation and give effect to EPWP principles in the existing programmes/projects.
+Given that there are existing processes for development and planning at provincial and municipal levels, the DPWI will support public bodies to mainstream job creation and give effect to EPWP principles in the existing programmes/projects.

 - a.
 This starts with engagement around the objectives of EPWP and support to public bodies to use and ensure compliance with the EPWP Guidelines to assist them to identify and plan the implementation of EPWP projects, including: - The EPWP Guidelines for the Implementation of Labour Intensive Infrastructure Projects for those implementing infrastructure projects.
-These guidelines not only identify the types of projects to execute using labour intensive methods, but also provide tender and design guidelines to assist public bodies in ensuring the proper labour intensive execution of these works.
-There have been exceptional examples of its application.
-But there needs to be greater focus on building this compliance into procurement documentation and performance contracts of contractors.
-This requires better collaboration with DCOG to ensure streamlining of these guidelines with MIG as well as a strategy to monitor and address compliance with these conditions by municipalities. - The Environment and Culture Sector Guidelines for those implementing projects in the identified environment and culture focus areas. - Support to ensure compliance with "EPWP Guidelines for the Implementation of Labour Intensive Projects" in the construction of the above identified potential areas. - b.
-The Department of Public Works and Infrastructure will influence the design of programmes/ projects to improve the labour intensity and potential project outcomes. - c.
-The Department of Public Works and Infrastructure will require that any plan for programmes/ projects identified as a job creation programme/ project or part of the EPWP focus areas, must contain certain minimum information (required by EPWP). - This will encourage public bodies to think about job creation in the planning phases - This will get public bodies to use existing plans to include job creation implications. - The Department of Public Works and Infrastructure will negotiate with national departments (Transport, Education, Health, DCOG, Human Settlements, Agriculture) to include the required EPWP information fields in their normal grant plans - These project lists will be analysed by the Department of Public Works and Infrastructure to assess project potential and whether public bodies will meet their targets with planned programmes/ projects.
+These guidelines not only identify the types of projects to execute using labour intensive methods, but also provide tender and design guidelines to assist public bodies in ensuring the proper labour intensive execution of these works. - The Environment and Culture Sector Guidelines for those implementing projects in the identified environment and culture focus areas - b.
+The DPWI may influence the design of programmes/ projects to improve the labour intensity and potential project outcomes. - c.
+The DPWI will require that any plan for programmes/ projects identified as a job creation programme/ project or part of the EPWP focus areas, must contain certain minimum information required by EPWP. - This will encourage public bodies to think about job creation in the planning phases - This will get public bodies to use existing plans to include job creation implications. - These project lists will be analysed by the DPWI to assess the potential of the project and whether public bodies will meet their targets with planned programmes/ projects.